tendermint/tendermint/docs/nodes/configuration.md

 # TCP or UNIX socket address for the gRPC server to listen on
 # NOTE: This server only supports /broadcast_tx_commit
+# Deprecated gRPC  in the RPC layer of Tendermint will be deprecated in 0.36.
 grpc-laddr = ""

 # Maximum number of simultaneous connections.